-Intended outcome Success criteria Consistent, higher rates of progress across KS1 & KS2 for all PP pupils not on the SEND register in Reading and Writing to ensure they make at least expected progress in Reading, Writing and Maths combined at the end of KS2 (1 out of 3 disadvantaged pupils made the expected standard in 2021) Pupils eligible for PP make as much progress, consistently, as 'other' pupils in the school across both Key Stages in Reading and Writing.
+Intended outcome Success criteria Consistent, higher rates of progress across KS1 & KS2 for all PP pupils not on the SEND register in Reading and Writing to ensure they make at least expected progress in Reading, Writing and Maths combined at the end of KS2 (60% of disadvantaged pupils made the expected standard in Reading, Writing and Maths combined in 2022) Pupils eligible for PP make as much progress, consistently, as 'other' pupils in the school across both Key Stages in Reading and Writing.
 This will be measured by teacher assessments in EYFS, Y1, Y2, Y3, Y4, Y5 and Y6 and successful moderation and quality assurance practices across the school, Liaison Group and MAT.
-Linked to SDP 2021/2022 - Aim 3.
-Pupil premium pupils but with no other significant barriers to learning make accelerated progress and reach Greater Depth at the end of KS2.
+Linked to SDP 2022/2023 - Aim 1.
+Pupil Premium pupils with no other significant barriers to learning make accelerated progress and reach Greater Depth at the end of KS2.
 The school's curriculum intent and implementation are embedded and there is consistency in the quality of T&L to maintain good+ at 85%+ This will be measured by teacher assessments in EYFS, Y1, Y2, Y3, Y4, Y5 and Y6 and successful moderation and quality assurance practices across the school, Liaison Group and MAT.
-Linked to SDP 2021/2022 - Aim 3.
-In 2022 we predict 4 out of 5 PP pupils in KS2 will attain the expected standard and 2 out of 5 will attain greater depth.
+Linked to SDP 2022/2023 - Aim 1 In 2022 3 out of 5 PP pupils in KS2 attained EXS in Reading, Writing and Maths combined, 2 of them achieved Greater Depth in Reading.
+In 2023 there is only one child with PP in Year 2 and one in Year 6.
 The SEND needs of PP pupils supported effec- tively so that their attainment increases rapidly.
 Specific intensive intervention will be in place for these pupils so that they make more rapid progress to narrow the difference between their attainment and that of 'other' pupils.
 Ongoing formative assessment, book scrutiny and observations indicate that these pupils have made significant progress due to specific intensive interventions.
 We do however have some pupils with complex needs.
 PP pupils continue to be provided with opportunities for curriculum enrichment within and beyond the curriculum to further develop talents and aspirations.
 This includes Growth Mindset and Mindfulness.
 Pupils' wellbeing is greatly improved through significant increase and participation in enrichment activities, particularly among disadvantaged pupils.
 These pupils have developed a greater resilience and face challenges with this mindset leading to learners that are more aspirational.